akpingel/sphinx-template/source/firstDraft/index.rst

-when the programmer doesn't want all fields to be required. [#f6]_ For example, for a person object, you might have their name and age, but not their date of birth, so using an anonymous type allows you to not fill in that field, but still have access to the methods get_Age and get_Name.
+when the programmer doesn't want all fields to be required. [#f6]_ For example, for a person object, you might have their name and age, but not their date of birth, so using an anonymous type allows you to not fill in that field, but still have access to the methods, such as get_Age and get_Name.

 Lambda expressions are anonymous functions, which is similar to Javascript in style.
 The lambda operator ``=>`` divides the defined function into two parts: